Caltech-IPAC/rapid/docs/source/dev/notes.rst

 1. Set up your text editor to clip trailing spaces when saving source-code file (e.g., BBEdit has a preference that does this).

 2. Think strategically when pushing a source-code file to the git repo whether a simple git diff between revisions will allow a clear and unambiguous indication of the code changes.
+For example, numerous stylistic changes can hide substantive changes that affect code behavior and should be deferred to a separate revision.

-3. Before modifying someone else's source code and checking it into the git repo, let that person know what to expect (and assure there is a sufficient level of trust beforehand).
+3. Before checking into the git repo modifications to someone else's source code, let that person know what to expect (and assure there is a sufficient level of trust beforehand).

 4. Always test code changes before the code is put into operations; the development is not done until the code changes have been tested.